Edidiong Odiong: Early life and education

 Odiong was born in Calabar, Nigeria.
 She attended Wisdom Based Academics High School.

 While at Florida State University Odiong majored in international affairs.

 Athletic career

 Odiong won the girls’ 400m at the 2013 African Youth Athletics Championships (AYAC) in Warri, Nigeria.

 Odioing competed for Nigeria at the 2014 IAAF World Junior Championships in Oregon, where she placed 6th in the 400m final and placed 5th along with her teammates in the 4x400m.

 She competed at the 2018 Asian Games in Jakarta.

 From 2020-2022 she competed for the Florida State Seminoles.

+In summer 2023, she won the 100 metres at the Pan Arab Games in Algeria with a time of 11.27 seconds.
+Later in the year she defended her 200 metre championship at the Asian Games.